-8. The selection and approval of projects will be determined by the WCPFC Research Sub-Committee.
-This committee may meet within the margins of WCPFC meetings or electronically.
-This sub-committee will prepare and submit a summary of their decision on each project proposal to the WCFPC Executive Director for final approval.
+10. The selection and approval of projects will be determined by the WCPFC Research Sub-Committee.
+This sub-committee may meet within the margins of WCPFC meetings or electronically.
+This sub-committee will prepare and submit a summary of its decision on each project proposal to the WCFPC Executive Director for final approval.
+Decisions should be taken within 30 days of the application being received.
 The project approval process will consider, inter alia, the following:

-Preferential access to the tissue bank will be given to researchers or WCPFC CCM’s who have contributed samples to the collection.
+Preferential access to the tissue bank will be given to researchers or WCPFC CCM’s who have contributedto the collection of samples,

-Preferential access to the tissue bank will be given to collaborative projects with priority to those where the collaboration includes several WCPFC CCMs.
+Preferential access to the tissue bank will be given to collaborative projects with priority to those where the collaboration includes the WCPFC Science Services Provider and more than one WCPFC CCM.

-Priority will be given to request that are part of the WCPFC Scientific Committee’s research and work plan and those projects whose spatial scale is regional in preference to local.
+Priority will be given to requests that are part of the WCPFC Scientific Committee’s research and work plan and those projects whose spatial scale is regional in preference to local and

-Past participation with those who acknowledge the source of the samples and provide interim products as required above given priority.
+Past participation with those who acknowledge the source of the samples and provide secondary products as required above given priority.

-9. Once approval for access to samples from the tissue bank has been provided by the WCPFC Research Sub-Committee the researcher/CCM will enter into a formal agreement with the Secretariat of the WCPFC that will specify access requirements, reporting and any data confidentiality that the WCPFC may require.
+11. Once approval for access to samples from the tissue bank has been provided by the WCPFC Research Sub-Committee the researcher/CCM will enter into a formal agreement with the Secretariat of the WCPFC that will specify access requirements, reporting and any data confidentiality that the WCPFC may require.

-10. A reasonable fee may be charged for the cost associated with preparing the samples for shipping and cost recovery for freight or transport agent fees and freight (loss and damage) insurance.
-An additional fee will be charged to applications from organizations who are not associated with WCPFC CCMs.
+12. A reasonable fee may be charged for the cost associated with preparing the samples for shipping and cost recovery for freight or transport agent fees and freight (loss and damage) insurance.
+An additional fee will be charged to applications from researchers or institutions who are not associated with WCPFC CCMs.
 This fee will be based on the full cost recovery of the collection of samples requested (estimated at USD10 per sample in 2015).
 The total amount of this second fee that is collected in each year will be used to offset WCPFC’s costs of running the tissue bank in the following year.